-The TBOC was further amended in the 2009 Legislative Session to permit a beneficial owner of an ownership interest that is entitled to dissenters' rights to file a petition for appraisal.347 An ownership interest is entitled to dissenters' rights only if the record or registered owner has taken the steps in Subchapter H of TBOC Chapter 10 to perfect those rights, and a petition for appraisal may be filed only if the dissenting record or registered owner and the entity responsible for satisfying the obligations to dissenters have not agreed on the fair market value of the ownership interest.
-If the dissenting record or registered owner, is the trustee of a voting trust or other nominee holder of the ownership interest for a beneficial owner, then the beneficial owner, as the person with the direct economic interest in the ownership interest entitled to dissenters' rights by petitioning a court for appraisal.
+petition for appraisal may be filed only if the dissenting record or registered owner and the entity responsible for satisfying the obligations to dissenters have not agreed on the fair market value of the ownership interest.
+If the dissenting record or registered owner is the trustee of a voting trust or other nominee holder of the ownership interest for a beneficial owner, then the beneficial owner, as the person with the direct economic interest in the ownership interest entitled to dissenters' rights, may pursue the dissenters' rights by petitioning a court for appraisal.
 The nominee holder of the ownership interest then need not serve as plaintiff in the appraisal action.

 4. No Bearer Shares.
-Certificates for shares in a Texas corporation may not be registered in bearer form.348 Bearer form certificates have no registered owners and have been criticized by federal and other law enforcement agencies as a means to avoid disclosure of actual ownership of entities in order to prevent discovery of the persons responsible for illegal activities by the culpable entity.
+Certificates for shares in a Texas corporation may not be registered in bearer form.353 Bearer form certificates have no registered owners and have been criticized by federal and other law enforcement agencies as a means to avoid disclosure of actual ownership of entities in order to prevent discovery of the persons responsible for illegal activities by the culpable entity.
 The prohibition on bearer shares does not affect ownership interest certificates held by nominees.

 H. Continuity of Life.
-Corporations frequently have perpetual existence, either by default under the TBOC or by a provision in a corporation's articles of incorporation under older Texas law.349 Since a corporation is treated as a separate entity with continuity of life, events such as death or bankruptcy of an owner have no effect on the legal structure of a corporation- at least absent a specific shareholder agreement attaching consequences and procedures for certain events.
+Corporations frequently have perpetual existence, either by default under the TBOC or by a provision in a corporation's articles of incorporation under older Texas law.354 Since a corporation is treated as a separate entity with continuity of life, events such as death or bankruptcy of an owner have no effect on the legal structure of a corporation- at least absent a specific shareholder agreement attaching consequences and procedures for certain events.
 Even in bankruptcy, a shareholder continues to be a shareholder of the bankrupt entity.
 Shares can be passed down to heirs.
 In contrast, under some existing non-Texas partnership laws, particularly less modern ones, a partnership is not an entity separate from its partners and a deceased partner's estate may have to be probated in each state where the partnership owns property.
 Expenses and the hassle of multiple probate proceedings are avoided in a corporation because corporate shares are personal property subject to probate only in the deceased shareholder's state of domicile.

 Under the pre-TBOC business entity rules, with respect to other types of entities, the problems associated with a finite lifetime or unanticipated dissolution could be solved in many cases in the drafting of the entity's constituent documents.
-However, under the TBOC, all domestic entities exist perpetually unless otherwise provided in its governing documents.350 Thus, the perpetual existence of a corporation is not an advantage to be given much weight in
+However, under the TBOC, all domestic entities exist perpetually unless otherwise provided in its governing documents.355 Thus, the perpetual existence of a corporation is not an advantage to be given much weight in determining the type of business entity to utilize, particularly since the TBOC governs all newly-formed entities.